-How to order: Outdoor dining is first come, first served using the Resy remote waitlist.
-Order takeout and delivery from Uber Eats and 2Dinein.
+How to order: Order takeout at The Honey Paw, and delivery from Uber Eats or 2Dinein.

 The gist: After turning heads as the chef de cuisine at Eventide and executive chef at Ogunquit’s Velveteen Habit, Chris Wilcox took over a small space in an up and coming neighborhood of South Portland and named it Judy Gibson after his two grandmothers.

 The food: Wilcox’s winter menu centers around crisp, juicy fried chicken and next-level fixins’ like Lacinato kale, horseradish, and cheddar cheese sauce gratin; three-cheese mac & cheese; coleslaw in a celery seed vinaigrette; and house-made pickle chips.
 You’ll also find wildcard sandwiches, like smoked mackerel banh mi, dressed with spicy maple nuoc cham, and a marinated vegetable sub, with winter squash mayo and shredded iceberg.
 Cocktails include a Clavo Oxiado (mezcal and Drambuie) and the Crookneck, a twist on a classic caipirinha: cachaça and lime, with butternut squash shrub standing in for sugar.
 For dessert, there is creamy dark chocolate pudding.
 Gluten-free fried chicken is available with an advance order.